-Each application is processed in order of receipt, and while Licensing makes every effort to process applications in a timely manner, there may be a delay between submitting your application and receiving your Initial Inspection
+Each application is processed in order of receipt, and while Licensing makes every effort to process applications in a timely manner, there may be a delay between submitting your application and receiving your Initial Inspection.
+In many cases it may not always be possible to conduct the initial inspection prior to the deadline given for signing a lease or contract.
+The Community Care and Assisted Living Act and the Child Care Licensing Regulation can help to provide you with information regarding legislated requirements.

-Once you have submitted your application documents to Licensing they will be reviewed.
-If they are complete a Licensing Officer will contact you to discuss next steps.
+Once you have submitted your application documents to the Intake team at REACHccfl@vch.ca they will be reviewed.
+If they are complete a Licensing Officer will be assigned to your application and will contact you to discuss next steps.
 Please note that submitting an incomplete application will result in processing delays.